Best Replacement Battery for CyberPower CP1500PFCLCD

 CyberPower RB1290X2 View on Amazon

-Key Feature: Pre-assembled cartridge design
+Key Feature: Pre-assembled cartridge with harness

 Rating: ★★★★★